 - Reset All Settings: This removes all adjustments made to a photo in the Edit module.
-(This option can also be accessed from the Reset All button at the bottom right of the Browse and Edit windows.) - Reset Develop Settings: Removes only the settings applied in the Develop tab. - Reset Effects Settings: Removes only the settings applied in the Effects tab. - Reset Portrait Settings: Removes only the settings applied in the Portrait tab. - Reset All Retouching Tools: Resets any retouching applied anywhere in the Edit module. - Reset Local Adjustments: Removes all local adjustment layers. - Reset Crop: Returns the image to its original, uncropped size. - Reset Text: Removes any text blocks.
+(This option can also be accessed from the Reset All button at the bottom right of the Browse and Edit windows.) - Reset Develop Settings: Removes only the settings applied in the Develop tab. - Reset Effects Settings: Removes only the settings applied in the Effects tab. - Reset Sky Settings: Removes only the settings applied in the Sky Swap AI tab. - Reset Portrait Al Settings: Removes only the settings applied in the Portrait tab. - Reset All Retouching Tools: Resets any retouching applied anywhere in the Edit module. - Reset Local Adjustments: Removes all local adjustment layers. - Reset Liquify Tool: Removes all applications of any of the Liquify tools. - Reset Crop: Returns the image to its original, uncropped size. - Reset Text: Removes any text blocks.